-$UI = scaling_factor_B ln (uncertainty_in_percent / specified_uncertainty_B)$ where "In" is the natural logarithm.
+where "ln" is the natural logarithm.
 To recover the percent uncertainty from the uncertainty index, use:

-$uncertainty_in_percent = specified_uncertainty_B exp(UI/scaling_factor_B)$
+$uncertainty\in\percent = specified\uncertainty_B exp (UI / scaling\factor_B)$

-The scaling factor and specified uncertainty values come from band-dependent lookup tables ([6]).
+The scaling\factor and specified\uncertainty values come from band-dependent lookup tables ([6]).
 These values are also attached as attributes to each uncertainty index SDS (described later in this section).
-The attributes are provided for convenience to those downstream users who convert the uncertainty index to percent uncertainty, given that the values of scaling factor and specified uncertainty are subject to change.
+The attributes are provided for convenience to those downstream users who convert the uncertainty index to percent uncertainty, given that the values of scaling\factor and specified\uncertainty are subject to change.

-Table 2.2.4 and Table 2.2.5 summarize the current values (as of 10/14/2002) of specified uncertainty and scaling factor for the various MODIS bands and map uncertainty index (UI) to percent uncertainty.
+Table 2.2.4 and Table 2.2.5 summarize the current values (as of 10/14/2002 through the date of this document) of specified\uncertainty and scaling\factor for the various MODIS bands and map uncertainty index (UI) to percent uncertainty.

-Table 2.2.4: Current values of specified_uncertainty and scale_factor for MODIS/Terra (PFM) and MODIS/Aqua (FM1)
+Table 2.2.4: Current values of specified\uncertainty and scale\factor for MODIS/Terra (PFM) and MODIS/Aqua (FM1)